Little Einsteins: Television ratings

 When Little Einsteins premiered on Playhouse Disney in the United States, it received 2.4 million viewers, including 737,000 children aged two to five.
-It became the series with the highest-rated premiere for a preschool television show on Playhouse Disney at the time, earning a 5.6 Nielsen rating.
-The series' premiere also received records for the highest-rated premiere among children, boys, and girls aged two to five on television programs airing on October 9, 2005, the highest-rated premiere for children aged two to five on Playhouse Disney, and the highest-rated primetime event for children aged two to five on Playhouse Disney in five years.
+The series' premiere earned a 5.6 Nielsen rating and received records for the highest-rated premiere among children, boys, and girls aged two to five on television programs airing on October 9, 2005, the highest-rated premiere for children aged two to five on Playhouse Disney, and the highest-rated primetime event for children aged two to five on Playhouse Disney in five years.

 After the premiere, the series received the highest ratings for a preschool television show on Playhouse Disney at the time.
 The series earned a 4.3 Nielsen rating, totaling 519,000 viewers aged two to five on average; it became the highest-rated television show for children aged two to five at the time slot of 8:00 a.m.
 (EST/PST).
 As of 2006, it became the highest-rated series for children aged two to five on Disney Channel.
 In February, viewership of children aged two to five increased by 18 percent from the previous year, totaling 561,000 children of the age group.
 In the United Kingdom, the series received 1.8 million viewers regularly.